-As a small to medium-sized business, (SMB) it can feel like the bigger competitors in your industry have all the advantages.
-Their larger teams and greater store of resources form a barrier to your own company’s success – one that cannot be removed through playing by their playbook.
-The truth is, your best strategy is not in trying to apply their techniques at a smaller scale, but in making the most of your unique advantages as a more lightweight entity.
+As a small to medium-sized business (SMB), it can feel like the bigger competitors in your industry have all the advantages.
+Their larger teams and greater store of resources form a barrier to your own company's success - one that cannot be removed by playing by their playbook.
+Your best strategy is not in trying to apply their techniques at a smaller scale but in making the most of your unique advantages as a more lightweight entity.
 By combining the benefits of speed and flexibility with the right information, you can level the playing field to capture a greater part of the market.

 The Small-Scale Advantage of Speed

 It may seem surprising, but there are some significant advantages to being an SMB.
-In a large corporation, nearly everything takes more time, limiting the businesses’ ability to adapt in a timely manner to both unexpected events and changing industry factors.
+In a large corporation, nearly everything takes more time, limiting the business's ability to adapt promptly to both unexpected events and changing industry factors.
 These organizations are often slowed down by lengthy approval processes, bureaucracy, and even political and legal concerns, preventing them from acting quickly on the latest information.

 By contrast, streamlined teams and communications allow your SMB to move quickly, changing tactics or processes almost immediately to address a new need or opportunity from your customer base.
-The advantage of a small size positions your business to make better use of market trends and real-time information than the larger competition, even in a crowded industry.
-The following methods and tools describe specific ways that you can use data and rapid adaptation to win market share against your competitors.
+The advantage of a small size positions your business to better use market trends and real-time information than the larger competition, even in a crowded industry.
+The following methods and tools describe specific ways to use data and rapid adaptation to win market share against your competitors.

 Addressing Customer Needs